Grants of up to £10,000 to help local charities and community groups during the next 6 to 9 months of the coronavirus (COVID-19) outbreak.

 Somerset charities and community groups have responded in astonishing ways to the coronavirus outbreak.

-Between April and June, we awarded over £400,000 so that you could help the most vulnerable people in our county.
+Between April and June, we awarded over £400,000 so you could help the most vulnerable people in our county.

 But enormous challenges lie ahead.